 Organizational agility is the ability of your organization to adapt rapidly to environmental (both internal and external) changes in positive and productive ways.
 Agility enables key decisions to be made timely and effectively.
 The person leading the theoretical “V” (who we commonly refer to as an “Alignment Leader®”) may need to rotate or shift to incorporate new strengths and energy to assist the team.

-An agile organization will constantly evolve under the influence of disparate factors, while maintaining core values and avoiding chaos.
-Dynamic decision making will become necessary to find solutions to global disruptions of supply chain and workflow.
-Correctly applied strategy will deliver a framework for decisions that may ultimately alter long-established procedures and will provide a good counterbalance to the chaos of global uncertainty.
+An agile organization constantly evolves under the influence of disparate factors, while maintaining core values and avoiding chaos.
+Dynamic decision making becomes necessary to find solutions to global disruptions of supply chain and workflow.
+Correctly applying strategy delivers a framework for decisions that may alter procedures and provide a good counterbalance to the chaos of global uncertainty.
 In the words of former Indian Prime Minister Jawaharlal Nehru, “Every little thing counts in a crisis.”